rakshit-roshan/PathForgeSolutions/Frontend/README.md

-# PathForge Solutions - React Frontend
+# RasuTech Consulting - React Frontend

-A modern React application for PathForge Solutions, an IT consultancy platform for students and professionals.
+A modern React application for RasuTech Consulting, an IT consultancy platform for students and professionals.

 ## 🚀 Features